-A/N: Thank yous to my contest team which includes my daughter, NKubie, and Midnight Cougar.
-Did you notice the ASCII art spiders with each chapter and/or scene break?
+A/N: Did you notice the ASCII art spiders with each chapter and/or scene break?
 I loved their addition to the one shot, and now I’m obsessed with spiders.
 And Spiderward.
+Thank yous to Team Spiderward for all you do. xx

 Song inspiration for this chapter: “Whatcha Wanna Do About It,” Madeline Merlo